Four Essential Writing Skills for College and Daily Life

 Writing Skill #3: Paragraph Structure

-The Fundamentals of Good Paragraph Structure
+General Rules for Good Paragraph Structure

 The last sentence concludes the idea.
 The last sentence wraps up the idea by answering, Why is this important?
 What are the consequences or results of this paragraph’s main idea?